xevenrak/Python/README.md

 # test
-some simple that i made
+some simple program that i made